LLNL/sundials/doc/shared/sundials/Profiling.rst

 .. note::

-   The SUNDIALS profilers requires POSIX timers or the Windows ``profileapi.h`` timers.
+   The SUNDIALS profiler requires POSIX timers or the Windows ``profileapi.h`` timers.

 .. warning::